greg-finley/oldest-living-person/README.md

 This topic has always fascinated me and been a reminder of our own mortality.
 For instance, as of a few years ago, we no longer had anyone alive who was born in the 19th century.

-The logic is keep a database of the seen top spots and tweet if the top spot has a *birth date* we have not yet seen (hedge against Wikipedia changing the *name* of the person in the top spot and triggering an errant tweet).
+The logic is keep a database of the birthdays we have seen at the top spot of the oldest person list.
+We also record how many times we have seen each birthdate, and whether we have tweeted about it.
+The job runs on a cron.
+To ensure we don't tweet about temporary page vandalism, keep a count of how many times the cron has seen this birthday and tweet if it's been seen a sufficient number of times.

 [Here](https://medium.com/analytics-vidhya/web-scraping-a-wikipedia-table-into-a-dataframe-c52617e1f451) is a reference used on basic web scraper.